Naomi (TV series)

 Naomi is an American superhero drama television series created by Ava DuVernay and Jill Blankenship which is based on the comic book series of the same name co-written by Brian Michael Bendis and David F. Walker and illustrated by Jamal Campbell.
-It follows Naomi McDuffie, a comic book-loving teenager and the host of a Superman fan website who sets out to determine the origins with help from her best friend, her supporting adoptive parents, and a tattoo shop owner with a secret origin after a supernatural event occurs in Port Oswego, Oregon.
+It follows Naomi McDuffie, a comic book-loving teenager and the host of a Superman fan website who learns she has powers and sets out to determine their origins with help from her best friend, her supporting adoptive parents, and a tattoo shop owner with a secret origin after a supernatural event occurs in Port Oswego, Oregon.
 The series stars Kaci Walfall, Cranston Johnson, Alexander Wraith, Mary-Charles Jones, Mouzam Makkar, Daniel Puig, Camila Moreno, Will Meyers, Aidan Gemme, and Barry Watson.
 It premiered on The CW on January 11, 2022, and concluded on May 10, 2022.
 In May 2022, the series was canceled after one season.